craigulliott/dsl_compose/README.md

 * Contains a simple internal DSL which is used to declare dynamic DSLs on your classes
 * Takes special care not to pollute the namespace of classes where it is used
-* Use of your declared DSLs is validated at run time
+* Use of your declared DSLs is strictly validated at run time
-* Automatically generate documentation and instructions for your DSLs
+* Automatically generate documentation for your DSLs
-* Complete test coverage
+* Extensive test coverage
 * Very lightweight and no external dependencies

 ## Installation